feperrella/Integrate-Elementor-Form-with-Mailster/readme.txt

 = What do I need to use this plugin? =
 * Mailster - Email Newsletter Plugin for WordPress 2.0 or higher
-* Elementor 3.0 or higher
+* Elementor 3.5.0 or higher
-* Elementor Pro 3.0 or higher
+* Elementor Pro 3.5.0 or higher
+* PHP 8.1 or higher

 = How to Setup =
 * Add fields to your form.